-- 28.1 When it becomes necessary for the City to lay off regular employees, the City will give employees involved as much notice as possible, but in no event will such employees be given less than two (2) weeks' notice of layoff.
+28.1 When it becomes necessary for the City to lay off regular employees, the City will give employees involved as much notice as possible, but in no event will such employees be given less than two (2) weeks' notice of layoff.
 When probationary employees are to be laid off, no notice of layoff is required.
 Layoff in all cases due to lack of work will be determined by an employee's seniority.
+An

-An employee whose job is being eliminated may elect to displace an employee in a lower classification, if he/she is qualified to perform the duties of the lower classification, and if his/her seniority is greater than that of the employee in the lower classification. - 28.2 Regular employees who are laid off will be given preference in filling future vacancies if they keep the City advised of their current address. - 28.3 The City guarantees no layoffs for IBEW Members during the 2012-2013 fiscal year.
-(Added 7/1/12). - 28.4 Side letter dated 7/6/2011 regarding Engineering Aide has been incorporated into this MOU with the understanding that # 7 of the side letter is no longer in force or effect.
+- employee whose job is being eliminated may elect to displace an employee in a lower classification, if he/she is qualified to perform the duties of the lower classification, and if his/her seniority is greater than that of the employee in the lower classification. - 28.2 Regular employees who are laid off will be given preference in filling future vacancies if they keep the City advised of their current address. - 28.3 The City guarantees no layoffs for Local 1245, IBEW Members during the 2012-2013 fiscal year.
+(Added 7/1/12) - 28.4 Side letter dated 7/6/2011 regarding Engineering Aide has been incorporated into this MOU with the understanding that # 7 of the side letter is no longer in force or effect. - 28.5 Should, during the term of this extension, July 1, 2020 June 30, 2022, it become necessary for the City to lay off regular employees for financial reasons, the City shall meet and confer upon the request of the Union to consider any proposal(s) advanced as an alternative to layoff and/or the impact of such layoff, including, but not limited to a proposal to reopen the MOU to negotiate Article XXX.
+UNPAID FURLOUGHS (Added 2021).